Frequently Asked Questions (FAQ)

 We currently serve girls in poverty in three inter-connected ways:

 Education – We run a Girls Education Program (GEP), which helps girls in poverty stay in school and avoid child marriage.
 We believe that educating and empowering girls in poverty is the best investment we can make in the fight against injustice and poverty.
 We started the GEP in 2012 with 21 girls in 5 villages.
-Today we have almost 1,000 girls from 26 villages in rural Bangladesh in the program with hundreds more on the waiting list.
-In January 2014, we opened a dorm in Khulna, Bangladesh for college students who otherwise would not have the opportunity to pursue the next phase of their education.
+Today we have more than 1350 girls from 30 villages in rural Bangladesh in the program with hundreds more on the waiting list.
+In 2014, we opened a dorm in Khulna, Bangladesh for college students who otherwise would not have the opportunity to pursue the next phase of their education.
+Today, 65 young women from the 8th grade through university live in our ever-expanding dorm.

 Justice – We investigate cases of rape and abuse of minor girls; partner with police and local authorities to investigate and prosecute illegal child marriages; and partner with local officials to investigate and prosecute other crimes and abuse of girls in poverty.